resurfaceio/logger-java/README.md

 ## Installing with Maven

-Use these sections in your pom.xml:
+Use these sections in your `pom.xml`:

     <dependencies>
         <dependency>